jamf/Replicator/README.md

 **v6.2.1**<br>
 * Fix site lookups (migrating to a site) when using bearer token.
-* Fix issue where categories were not created when need be during dependency migration (policies).
+* Fix issue where categories were not created when need be during dependency replication (policies).
 * Update version check alert to focus on new version if available.
 * Add warning about not being able to use Save Only while in delete mode.
-* Add ability to migrate iOS devices to a site on the same server.
+* Add ability to replicate iOS devices to a site on the same server.

 **v6.2.0**<br>
 * Fix filenames that get characters xml encoded when importing files.